zooba/pymanager/doc/using.rst

 which will be the latest stable release unless configured otherwise.

 However, we recommend that documentation show ``python`` as the standard command for launching Python.
-In these contexts, this command as installed by PyManager will work correctly and reliably, just as the ``python`` command behaves inside of virtual environments or on other platforms.
+In these contexts, this command as installed by the Python install manager will work correctly and reliably, just as the ``python`` command behaves inside of virtual environments or on other platforms.

 For all scenarios involving multiple versions, the recommended command is ``py``.
 This may be used anywhere in place of ``python`` or ``pymanager``, or in